 Current graduates of the forest technology program often continue on to pursue a baccalaureate degree within the Renewable Resources Technology B. Tech. program at Morrisville or enter the workforce within the broad forest and environmental arena after receiving their A.A.S.

 The combination of receiving the Forest Technology Concentration within the Natural Resources Conservation A.A.S. along with obtaining the B.Tech. degree in Renewable Resources Technology is a powerful combination for graduates entering the job market.

-Refer to the Related Resources section for a summary of employment prospects in areas relevant to the offered A.A.S. in Natural Resources Conservation (including the Forest Technology Concentration) and the B. Tech. degree in Renewable Resources Technology at SUNY Morrisville.
+Refer to the Related Resources section for a summary of employment prospects in areas relevant to the offered A.A.S. in Natural Resources Conservation (including the Forest Technology Concentration) and the B. Tech. degree in Environmental and Natural Resource Management at SUNY Morrisville.

 Since receiving accreditation, 79% of all forest technology concentration graduates have continued to a baccalaureate program.
 Of those continuing on to a baccalaureate program, 89% have continued to the Environmental and Natural Resources Management B. Tech. at Morrisville.

 Those that continued to the Environmental and Natural Resource Management.
 B. Tech. at Morrisville, 62% have graduated and 38% are still enrolled.
 The Environmental and Natural Resource Management B. Tech graduates with the Forest Technology Concentration within the Natural Resources Conservation leading to an A.A.S. have found much success; 40% directly entered the forestry workforce, 40% have found employment in the environmental education and natural resources recreation industry, and 20% have entered an allied field such as aquaculture.

 Of those not continuing on to a baccalaureate program, one-third have been confirmed entering the forestry workforce, one-third are assumed to be in the broader natural resources workforce, and one-third are in unknown employment.